Blink XT Review

 Blink does not offer any sort of subscription service.
-I stead it offers a revolving 2 hours of motion activated video clips saved on the cloud (revolving in the sense that once you hit 2 hours the oldest clips will automatically be deleted to make room for the newest ones).
+Instead it offers a revolving 2 hours of motion-activated video clips saved on the cloud (revolving in the sense that once you hit 2 hours the oldest clips will automatically be deleted to make room for the newest ones).

 However, this model frees you from subscription fees.
-Considering the other two outdoor cameras, the Nest Cam Outdoor requires $10 a month for any real video history, and the Canary Flex offers a 24 hour history without a subscription.
+Considering the other two outdoor cameras, the Nest Cam Outdoor requires $10 a month for any real video history, and the Canary Flex offers only a 24-hour history of 10-second motion activated clips without a subscription.
 Depending on how much activity occurs in front of the Blink XT, that free 2 hours on the cloud can span days or weeks, and is completely free.

 The Blink XT has a fairly good microphone.
 Conversations had in front of the camera sounded a bit echoey, but we were able to understand most of what was said.

 The Blink XT and its 1080p resolution earned a fairly average score of 6 out of 1 in our video quality testing.

 The clarity of the video it produces is quite good, but it tends to be a bit darker than that of other cameras.
 The 110˚ field of view also feels somewhat cramped when compared to the 130˚ offered by most other cameras.